hassanpacary/IrisBot/README.md

 3. Change values in json files as you wish in `bot/config` ;
 4. Run `pip install -r requirements.txt` in your console, from the root of the project ;
 5. Execute `main.py`

+## Dependancies
+Reddit and vocal cog depend on `ffmpeg`.
+Install it and configure it in your system environment variables.